Universal-Health-Chain/docs/en/01-Specification-summary.md

 ## **Universal Health Identifier**

 The UNID Foundation implements in UHC the patent "[Unified Identification Protocol in Training and Health](https://patentscope.wipo.int/search/es/detail.jsf?docId=WO2020136289&tab=PCTBIBLIO)".
-In this way, universal identification of patients, donors, health professionals, health services, organizations, biological products and also of the processes carried out is achieved in the health chain, also for medical encounters, diagnostic results, procedures, interventions, prescriptions, etc.
+In this way, universal identification of patients, donors, health professionals, health services, organizations, biological products and also of the processes carried out such as medical encounters, diagnostic results, procedures, interventions, prescriptions, etc.

-*FHIR References* to Patient, Practitioner, Organization and other resources such as Immunization, DiagnosticReport, etc. are created using the name of the resource they refer to and then adding the identifier of the resource, separated with a forward slash, for example *"Patient/identifier"*.
+*FHIR References* to Patient, Practitioner, Organization and other resources such as Immunization, DiagnosticReport, etc. are created using the name of the resource they refer to and then adding the identifier of the resource, separated by a forward slash, for example, *"Patient/identifier"*.

 The UNID Foundation uses **UUID v4** as a unique identifier that can be generated by any organization to encode FHIR resources in a universal way, also compatible with International Patient Summary (IPS).
 Thus, the FHIR reference to a laboratory test result would be *"DiagnosticReport/uuid-v4"* and the reference to a vaccination would be *"Immunization/uuid-v4"*.